gscales/Exch-Rest/Getting-Started-Guide.md

 ![](https://gscales.github.io/Exch-Rest/GetttingStarted/getInboxExampeMailbox.PNG)

-Cmdlets that don't connect to a specific Mailbox don't need the Mailboxname pass in eg like Get-EXRUsers which will retreive all the user object in the Azure Directory eg
+Cmdlets that don't connect to a specific Mailbox don't need the Mailboxname pass in eg like Get-EXRUsers which will retreive all the user objects in the Azure Directory eg

 ![](https://gscales.github.io/Exch-Rest/GetttingStarted/get-users.PNG)

 # Other Useful Examples #

+### Show the last email from the Focused Inbox ###

+    Get-EXRLastInboxEmail -MailboxName gscales@datarumble.com -Focused

+### Show the last email from the Other (Focused Inbox) ###

+    Get-EXRLastInboxEmail -MailboxName gscales@datarumble.com -Other

+### Exporting the Contacts Folder of a Mailbox to CSV ###

+To Export the contacts in a user Contacts folder you can use the Export-EXRContactFolderToCSV cmdlet

+    Export-EXRContactFolderToCSV -mailboxname mec@datarumble.com -FileName c:\temp\MailboxContacts.csv

+### Showing the Meeting Rooms in your Tennant ###

+    Find-EXRRooms

+### Create a new user created folder in a Mailbox`s Inbox Folder ###

+    New-EXRFolder -MailboxName gscales@datarumble.com -ParentFolderPath '\Inbox' -DisplayName "My New Folder for Processing"

+### Show the Folder Retention Tags applied to a folder ###

+    Get-EXRFolderFromPath -MailboxName gscales@datarumble.com -FolderPath \Inbox -PropList (Get-EXRItemRetentionTags)

 ## Reporting ##

-The Microsoft graph API provides access to the tenant Office 365 usage reports the module allows access to these reports eg getting the Mailbox Usages for the last 7 days
+The Microsoft graph API provides access to the Office 365 usage reports for tennants and the module allows access to these reports eg getting the Mailbox Sizes and usage for the last 7 days

 ![](https://gscales.github.io/Exch-Rest/GetttingStarted/get-MailboxUsages.PNG)